 It’s important to note that in Florida, liability in a rear-end collision is generally placed on the driver who rear-ends the other vehicle, as they are considered to be at fault for following too closely or not being able to stop in time.
 However, there may be certain exceptions, such as if the lead vehicle made an illegal or sudden stop, or if the rear-ending driver can prove that the lead vehicle’s brake lights were not working properly.
 An experienced personal injury lawyer can help determine liability and advise on the best course of action to take for fair compensation.

-$700,000 settlement for a rear end car accident at a red light
+$700,000 settlement for a rear end car accident at a red light.

 It’s important to know that Florida is a no-fault state for car insurance, which means that in case of an accident, each driver’s insurance company covers their own policyholder’s medical expenses, regardless of who was at fault.
 But still, if the injuries are serious, long-lasting or permanent, the person who was injured can file a claim against the at-fault driver’s insurance company or file a lawsuit.
 A personal injury lawyer can help you to navigate this process.